 So…Black Friday shopping…where do y’all stand on this?
 I far prefer to shop from the comfort of my sofa, while in my jammies and eating leftover apple pie for breakfast.
 Especially, when there are so many great e-commerce options around.
 Has anyone noticed how fantastically customer-focused some of these websites have become?
 I have been extremely impressed which leads me to think they could have been helped by someone like Salesforce.
 But whether you get in line at 3 am or watch 400 straight episodes of House Hunters, Christmas shopping has to happen!
 And while it can be a bit of a nightmare at times, I’ve come up with a few Christmas shopping tips that have made it easier to get everything done and still stay merry and bright.

 Christmas Shopping Tips

 Full confession, I never start Christmas shopping early enough.
 Every year, I grossly underestimate the amount of time it will take me to get everyone’s gift purchased.
 I admire the people who shop all year-round and are done before Halloween.
 So let’s say that “starting early” is in the eye of the beholder and completely dependent upon a number of factors.
-But avoiding the panic of last minute shopping will make the entire process easier.
+Additionally, if you plan to throw a party for your friends, coworkers, or employees, make sure you do an early pre-booking.
+Birmingham Christmas Party venues, or any other event venue for that matter, often end up flat-out booked before you know it.
+Be it booking or shopping, avoiding the panic of last-minutes’ will always help you make the entire process easier.

 Make a list.